jejacobs23/osteo-RNA-Seq-Workflow/README.md

 The "-phred33" option tells Trimmomatic to use phred33 instead of phred64.
 Most newer sequencing data is phred33.
 If you see symbols like #, !, $, % or any numbers, you know you've got phred33.

-For paired-end data, two input filres are specified, and 4 output files, 2 for the 'paired' output where both reads survivied the processing and 2 for corresponding 'unpaired' output where a read survivied, but the partner read did not.
+For paired-end data, two input files are specified, and 4 output files, 2 for the 'paired' output where both reads survived the processing and 2 for corresponding 'unpaired' output where a read survived, but the partner read did not.

 The "ILLUMINACLIP" command cuts adapter and other illumina sequences from the read.
-The numbers following "ILLUMINACLIP" are as followes - :2:30:12, which means 2 seed mismatches:30 palindrome clip threshold: 12 simple clip threshold.
+The numbers following "ILLUMINACLIP" are as follows - :2:30:12, which means 2 seed mismatches:30 palindrome clip threshold: 12 simple clip threshold.
 ```
 #For n lanes